edwardgoldring/website/content/home/projects.md

 "The Varieties of Regular Leadership Transitions in Autocracies" (with Austin S. Matthews and Peter Ward)

-"Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset (with Anne Meng)
+"Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)